 - An Open House follow up survey (March 18-April 1, 2022)

 The public input informed key components of the master planning process, such as the formal naming, allowed uses, and the goals and strategies.
 This resulted in the development of a master plan that was presented to the Greenways Advisory Committee on June 2, 2022 and again on June 30, 2022.
-The Parks and Recreation Advisory Board will review in July, and a final draft will go to City County for a public hearing in August 2022.
+The Parks and Recreation Advisory Board reviewed the document in July, and a final draft went to City County for a public hearing in August 2022.

 - Draft Hundred Acre Wood Master Plan, Clean – 07/26/2022